 On the one hand, I do think it’s healthy and necessary to have someone you can confide in about the frustrations that build up in our relationships and daily interactions.
 Particularly for women who tend to lack an outlet for aggression, it is crucial to find ways to release these emotions.
 On the other hand though, it’s a nasty habit to break, and at the end of the day, will only reflect poorly on you.

 It’s a common expression that “great minds discuss ideas; average minds discuss events; small minds discuss people,” yet even I, a wholehearted believer in female empowerment and spreading kindness, struggle to resist the urge at times.
-As I begin to navigate adulthood and the changing friendships that come with it, I’ve come to realize that the most fulfilling relationships in my life are those that steer away from the discussion of others, and rather focus on bettering ourselves and supporting one another.
+Now as an adult, I’ve come to realize that the most fulfilling relationships in my life are those that steer away from the discussion of others, and rather focus on bettering ourselves and supporting one another.
 So why is it still so comfortable to lean back on a habit I know is ultimately damaging my relationships and myself?

 I often wonder if we as women would feel alleviated of the desire to talk about one another if we more regularly validated each other and that existing friendship.
 I can recall several times throughout my childhood and adolescence where vocalizing how much I cared for a friend backfired; it can make you appear weak, annoying, and brand you with the dreaded label: clingy.